xiaoyang-sde/knowledge-base/docs/theoretical-computer-science/01-finite-automata.md

 - The **alphabet** is a finite set of symbols. (e.g. ${ a, b, c, \dots, z }$)
 - The **string** is a finite sequence of symbols from a given alphabet.
 The string could be empty.
 - The **language** is a set of strings over a given alphabet.
 The language could be empty.
-- The **computational device** is a mechanism that inputs a string and either accpets or rejects it.
+- The **computational device** is a mechanism that inputs a string and either accepts or rejects it.

 ### Definition